Times Square in New York City at night

 The Upper Bay, or New York Harbor, is surrounded by Manhattan, Brooklyn, and Staten Island.
 It’s also right next to Hudson City, New Jersey, and the Hudson River.
 It’s a relatively complicated mass of islands and small landmasses.
 The Hudson River empties through the Narrows and has historically been used for commerce and shipping over the last century.

 The Lower Bay is just south of the Narrows and is in between Richmond and Kings County shores, and the southern end opens right at the Atlantic Ocean.
 There are two artificially made islands in the Lower Bay, Hoffman and Swinburn, or Dix.
-There are plenty of beaches to go to in the Lower Bay, and it stretches across the Atlantic for miles, and it is right next to the Long Island shores.
+There are plenty of beaches to go to in the Lower Bay, and it stretches across the Atlantic for miles and is right next to the Long Island shores.

 The Bronx is settled in the northernmost part of the Big Apple and was first a part of Westchester when it was colonized in 1639.
 Later on, it seceded from the rest of the city and was split in two, the west side in 1874 and the east side in 1895 until it was eventually brought to one territory.
-Since then, it has had significant growth that could be broken down into four periods.
-The growth period was between 1900 and 1929, when the population grew from 200,000 people to 1.3 million by 1930.

-Then there was the Great Depression and post World War II which halted a lot of growth until the 1950s to 1985.
 Then came a significant shift from a moderate-income area to a lower-income territory with higher crime rates.
-It wasn’t until the late 80s where growth was resurgent into what is seen today.
+It wasn’t until the late 80s that growth was resurgent into what is seen today.

 The Most Affordable Borough in NYC

 The Bronx has a reputation for being a little rough around the edges and it’s where you can see almost anything happen.
-Although it’s considered a tough place to live in, there’s still a lot of great things that come with living in this part of NYC.
+Although it’s considered a tough place to live in, there are still a lot of great things that come with living in this part of NYC.
 It gets the nickname “Boogie Down Bronx” because it’s considered the birthplace of hip-hop.
 When disco was the main craze in the mid-1970s, hip-hop started as a fun pastime for youth when they coined the phrase “boogie down.”

 There are many schools to choose from, and there are plenty of activities for children and families.
 There are also many bars, clubs, and restaurants you can see, but the heart of the land is in the urban culture.
 There is a strong sense of community, and that’s where you’ll find the most enjoyable things aside from just general bars and clubs.
 What it lacks in overall wealth makes up for the atmosphere, making it one of the more exciting boroughs.

-Bronx Neighborhoods
+Top Bronx Neighborhoods to Call Home

 • Fieldston is a great part of the Bronx with a dense urban community, a population of 6,478 people, and a nearly equal number of residents renting and owning property.
 The median house value sits at $345,200, and the rent value is $1,600.

-• Spuyten Duyvil is considered to be one of the best places to live in New York and the population is nearly 8,000 people.
+• Spuyten Duyvil is considered to be one of the best places to live in New York, and the population is nearly 8,000 people.
 The majority of residents there own property rather than rent by a relatively small margin.
 The median house value is $304,000, and the rent value is $1,660.

 • Riverdale is also a great neighborhood for raising a family and has over 13,000 people living there.
 It’s a massively dense urban community, and the majority of residents rent a property.
 The median house value is $486,000, and the rent is $1,700.